karimishiva/insurance-code-challenge/README.md

 This is a project that I developed for the Azki code challenge.
 It is a React.js application that leverages TypeScript, Redux Toolkit and SASS as its core technologies.

-You can see the live demo, which is powered by Vercel, [here].

 ## Features